-(In thousands) 2021 2020 Net noncurrent deferred tax assets \$ 4,149 \$ 2,085 Net noncurrent deferred tax liabilities 147,349 115,007 Net deferred tax liabilities \$ 143,200 \$ 112,922
+(In thousands) 2022 2021 Net noncurrent deferred tax assets \$ 7,491 \$ 4,149 Net noncurrent deferred tax liabilities 123,001 147,349 Net deferred tax liabilities \$115,510 \$143,200

-The Corporation has income tax net operating loss carryforwards related to international operations of \$6.1 million, of which \$3.4 million have an indefinite life and \$2.7 million which expire through 2028.
-The Corporation has federal and state income tax net loss carryforwards of \$61.8 million, all of which are net operating losses that expire through 2040.
-The Corporation has recorded a deferred tax asset of \$5.4 million, reflecting the benefit of the loss carryforwards related to international and domestic operations.
+The Corporation has income tax net operating loss carryforwards related to international operations of \$21.0 million, of which \$19.3 million have an indefinite life and \$1.7 million which expire through 2026.
+The Corporation has federal and state income tax net loss carryforwards of \$55.6 million, all of which are net operating losses that expire through 2041.
+The Corporation has recorded a deferred tax asset of \$9.1 million, reflecting the benefit of the loss carryforwards related to international and domestic operations.

 Management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to utilize the existing deferred tax assets.
-A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2021 in certain of the Corporation's foreign locations.
-Such objective evidence limits the ability to consider other subjective evidence, such as projections for future growth.
-As of December 31, 2021, the Corporation increased its valuation allowance by \$1.4 million to \$2.6 million, in order to measure only the portion of the deferred tax asset that more likely than not will be realized.
+As of December 31, 2022 the Corporation increased its valuation allowance by \$2.9 million to \$5.7 million, in order to measure only the portion of deferred tax assets that more likely than not will be realized.
+As of December 31, 2022, \$3.4 million of the total valuation allowance relates to foreign tax credits arising from branch operations that the Corporation believes it will be unable to utilize.
+The Corporation recorded a tax provision of \$2.7 million in the current year and \$0.7 million in prior year related to the valuation allowance on branch foreign tax credits.
 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as projections for growth.

 As of December 31, 2021, the Corporation recorded a deferred tax asset of \$4.4 million on net operating losses of \$14.7 million related to the held for sale industrial valve business in Germany.
-A provision of \$0.7 million was recorded during the year ended December 31, 2021, resulting in a full valuation allowance against the deferred tax asset, as it is more likely than not that the losses will be forfeited.
+This resulted in a full valuation allowance against the deferred tax asset, as it is more likely than not that the losses will be forfeited as a result of the divestiture.
+Upon the closure of the sale of the industrial valve business in the first quarter of 2022, the Corporation removed both the deferred tax asset and associated valuation allowance, with no resulting tax impact.

-Income tax payments, net of refunds, of \$107.1 million, \$54.0 million, and \$63.9 million were made in 2021, 2020, and 2019, respectively.
+Income tax payments, net of refunds, of \$61.1 million, \$107.1 million, and \$54.0 million were made in 2022, 2021, and 2020, respectively.

-The Corporation has recorded a liability in Other liabilities for interest of \$3.9 million and penalties of \$2.0 million as of December 31, 2021.
+The Corporation has recorded a liability in Other liabilities for interest of \$3.9 million and penalties of \$2.6 million as of December 31, 2022.